Teachable-AI-Lab/teachable-ai-lab/_posts/2023-3-6-Lab-Manual.md

 - Make sure you meet all departmental deadlines (e.g., for your exams and thesis) -- and make sure Chris is aware of them!
 They should be added to the 5-year plan that we create together.
 - Prioritize time for research.
 Coursework and TAing are important, but ultimately your research will get you your PhD and prepare you for the next stage of your career.

-### Students Doing Independent Study (undergraduate and graduate)
+### Students Doing Independent Study (Undergraduate and Graduate)

 All of the above (see section on Everyone), and you will also be expected to...

-- Commit to working at least 15 hours / week on your independent project under the mentorship of another lab member
+- Commit at least 12 hours / week to lab work under the guidance of your mentor
 - Develop your weekly schedule by talking to your mentor.
 You should be coming in every week and scheduling enough time to get your work done.
-- Communicate with your mentor and provide them with regular updates
+- Communicate weekly with your mentor and provide them with updates on your progress
-- Meet regularly lab mentor (every 1-2 weeks)
+- Meet regularly with your mentor (every 1-2 weeks)
 - Assist other lab members when needed
+- Attend lab meetings when your schedule permits
-- If you are earning course credit for research, you must also attend lab meetings when your schedule permits, present at one of these lab meetings, and submit a write-up of your research by the end of the semester.
+- If you are doing a for-credit independent study, then you must also present at one of these lab meetings and submit a final write-up of your research by the end of the semester.

 ## Code of Conduct